| Title: | Tools for Analyzing IIDDA Datasets |

 data frame with one remaining column for duplicates

-Harmonizes the series variable in 'data' so there is one data value for each time unit in time variable (to account for different variations in disease/cause name)
+Harmonizes the series variable in data so there is one data value for each time

 time_variable |

-column name of time variable in 'data', default is "period_end_date" |
+column name of time variable in |

 series_variable |

-column name of series variable in 'data', default is "deaths" |
+column name of series variable in |

-function to harmonize disease/cause names
+harmonize disease/cause names.

 Length of time in days representated by an object

-time_extent(x, time_id)
+time_extent(x, time_id)time_extent(x, time_id)

 x |